portworx/lcfs/lcfs/README.md

 recently modified.
 These pages are written out when the file is closed in read-only layers, when a file accumulate too many dirty pages, when a layer accumulate too many files with dirty pages or when the file system unmounted/persisted.
-Also each regular file inode maintains a bmap table indexed by the page number, if the file is fragmented on disk.
+Also each regular file inode maintains a list of extents to track emap of the file, if the file is fragmented on disk.

 Blocks can be cached in chunks of size 4KB, called pages in block cache.
 Pages are cached until layer is unmounted or layer is deleted.
 This block